Preparing for Your Visit (FAQ)

 High school students and younger are free of charge regardless of whether they are a group or an individual.
 Please see “Ticket information” for details.

-A. discount rate will be applied to the purchase of a ticket upon presentation of a certificate of disability.
+A. A discount rate will be applied to the purchase of a ticket upon presentation of a certificate of disability.

 One caregiver per disabled person may visit the museum free of charge.